hobbyhannj/ai-agent-ev/README.md

 pip install -e .
 ```

-Then wire your preferred LLM client, implement the tool stubs, and call `build_supervisor_graph` to run the graph.
+Then wire your preferred LLM client, implement the tool stubs, and call `build_workflow` from `ev_market_supervisor.main` to compile the graph.
 # ai-agent-ev